smorrrs/Desperados-III-Resources/general_tech.md

 ## Strategic Damage
-It can be useful to take damage in some situations:
+It can be useful to take damage in some niche situations:
-* Allows McCoy, Isabelle, and Hector to use their heal ability to set a ghost position (very niche strat)
+* Allows McCoy, Isabelle, and Hector to use their heal ability to set a ghost position
 * Allows Hector to use his whiskey heal ability to knock out another character when linked to them by Isabelle
 * Wakes up wakeable allies